 - 1. Parking Space requirements for specific uses are found in the respective Zoning Districts. - 2.
-When units or measurements determining the number of required Parking Spaces or Loading Spaces result in the requirement of a fractional space, any fraction up to and including one-half (1/2) shall be disregarded, and fractions over one-half (1/2) shall require one (1) Parking Space. - D. PARKING SPACES REQUIRED FOR SPECIFIC USES amended Ord.
-425 eff.
-1/6/2023
+When units or measurements determining the number of required Parking Spaces or Loading Spaces result in the requirement of a fractional space, any fraction up to and including one-half (1/2) shall be disregarded, and fractions over one-half (1/2) shall require one (1) Parking Space. - 3.
+For those uses not specifically mentioned, the requirements for off-Street parking facilities shall be in accord with a use that is similar in type.
+If there is no requirement that is reasonably applicable to the use, the Zoning Administrator shall determine the number of Parking Spaces that must be provided.